 A: »Signs – Snuggery Mix«

-Re:Visions on 10’’ are musical trips that establish feedbacks between the past and the future.
-The current 10’’ is a part of this series, which was started by Alois Huber and Oh Gee in 2009.
+Re:Visions on 10’’ are musical trips establishing feedbacks between past and future.
+The current 10’’ is part three of a series, started by Alois Huber and Oh Gee in 2009.

-Signs now comes full circle and opens up new practices: Signs is a condensation of the homonymic number of the beat-boxing band Bauchklang from their 2010 album success, mastered by Falm (Formation ohne Name – FON).
+The current 10’’ Signs is a condensation of the homonymic number by the beat-boxing band Bauchklang from their 2010 album success, mastered by Falm (Formation Ohne Name – FON).

 The constellation of musicians, producers, content and influences leavesno doubt: This 10’’ is something like a Lower Austrian tour de force.
 Alois Huber, Sam Gilly, Bauchklang and Falm are all local boys.
 And simultaneously, listening to Signs might suggest that Lower Austria is a province of Jamaica.

 AA: »So nicht – Sam Gilly/House of Riddim Rmx«

 DOW 002, Dubonwax, www.dubonwax.com; www.houseofriddim.com